contentful/slash-developers/docs/concepts/images.md

 ---
 page: :docsImages
+name: Images
+title: Images
+metainformation: 'Images are a powerful way of explaining concepts, attracting a readers attention and creating an impact.
+Contentful has a separate Images API that helps you add and retrieve image files in spaces, but also offers manipulation features to make images look how you want.'
+slug: null
+tags:
+  - Basics
+  - Content model
+nextsteps:
+ - docsLinks
+ - docsContentfulImagesApi
 ---

 Images are a powerful way of explaining concepts, attracting a readers attention and creating an impact.
 Contentful has a separate [Images API](/developers/docs/references/images-api/) that helps you add and retrieve image files in spaces, but also offers manipulation features to make images look how you want.